wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 ### Common Issues on Windows
 If you haven't taken a class before that uses github classrooms, you will have to set up ssh authentication.
 On Windows, these instructions will work: https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/GitHub-SSH-Windows-Example

 ## Step 2.
-Retrieve the Course Files
+Retrieve the Course Files  (TODO:  check authetnication steps)
 Use the command line interface to to ``clone'' the repository you made above.
 You can cut and paste the repo url from the github web interface.
 DONT COPY AND PASTE BELOW, change the user name accordingly after you are done accepting the github classsroom assignment.
 ```
 $ git clone git@github.com:CMSC-13600-Data-Engineering/project-<your github name>.git app